zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01DLD360I/skill_icon" alt="Chicago Trains icon" width="36"> [Chicago Trains](skills/B01DLD360I)

-*Alexa ask Chicago Trains when is the next train from Crystal Lake to Chicago OTC*
+*Alexa ask Chicago Trains when is the next train from Crystal Lake to Downtown*

 Find out when the next Chicago Metra train is about to leave or what todays schedule is for a particular train route.